dkathiriya360/PomonaTransitSystem/README.md

 # Pomona Transit System
-Application designed using Java and SQL
+-- Application designed using Java and SQL Database for accessing the transit data -- Access the schedule for bus, add